July 23-25, 2025

 2:15 p.m.
 Workshop Session VI

-Workshop 601 Building a Strong & Sustainable Planned Giving Program for Your Organization
+Workshop 601 Building a Strong and Sustainable Planned Giving Program for Your Organization

 Pedro J. Rivera, Principal, PJR Consulting, LLC